MoarVM/MoarVM/README.markdown

 ## Status

 MoarVM is currently in development.
-It can run all of the NQP test suite and all MoarVM-specific NQP tests (with the exception of continuations) without needing cross-compilation.
-The `moar-support` branch of rakudo is progressing quickly and is expected to be merged into `nom` some time in or before February 2014.
+It can run all of the NQP test suite, all of the Rakudo sanity tests, and >98% of the spectests that the current leading Rakudo backend (the JVM) can.

 Unlike the JVM backend of NQP, the MoarVM repo is not currently planned to be integrated into the main NQP source repo http://github.com/perl6/nqp but instead can be pulled in by `Configure.pl --gen-moar` configure script in the NQP repo, same as it can `--gen-parrot`.

+## Feature overview

+Some key features provided by MoarVM include:

+* Meta-object programming, using the 6model design
+* Precise, generational GC
+* Unicode support
+* First-class code objects, lexical variables and closures
+* Exceptions
+* Continuations
+* Bounded serialization
+* Code generation from MAST (MoarVM AST)
+* Runtime loading of code
+* Big integers
+* A range of IO and process support
+* Basic threads

 ## Contributing